jay23606/cron-xml/README.md

 Currently it is set up to run jobs and tasks serially and groups of jobs/tasks in parallel

-Simply pass it the path to your executable as the FileName and by default it was run that executable once a day
+Simply pass it the path to your executable as the FileName and by default it will run that executable once a day

 Review this sample xml for more options such as Arguments, WorkingDirectory for the task